 Choice C is incorrect.
 This exponential model indicates that the initial population is 50 animals and is doubling.
 However, the exponent 12n indicates that the population is doubling 12 times per year, not every 12 years.
-This is not the case.

 Note: Figure not drawn to scale.